dictoss/debminiconf2016japan/docs/index.en.md

 - email: debian-users AT debian.or.jp (replace AT to atmark)
   - notice: This email address is public mailing list.
+- email: miniconf2016 AT debian.or.jp (replace AT to atmark)
+  - notice: This email address is closed mailing list for Organizer.
+If you are sensitive content please use this email address.
 - <a href="https://twitter.com/debian_jp"><img style="width:20px; height:20px;" src="assets/img/Twitter_Logo_White_On_Blue.png" alt="Twitter - Debian JP">@debian_jp</a>